27 April 1991

 //I've Changed My Plea To Guilty

-This was Morrissey's first real solo concert, and his first time on tour in over four years.
+This was Morrissey's first real solo concert and his first time on tour in over four years.
 The 1500 tickets sold out in just 47 minutes!
 The show was a very wild one and was positively reviewed in the press everywhere.
+The ambiance made up for the musicians' still imperfect grasp of the songs.
 The stage got quickly covered with flowers thrown by fans and Morrissey nearly fell at least 4 or 5 times.
 Alain actually slipped and fell with his guitar in his hand as he came back on stage for the encore.
 There was a record number of stage invasions.

-Morrissey introduced the yet-to-be-released "Pregnant For The Last Time" with the line "Just in case anybody's bootlegging, this is a new song, for your benefit, the bootleggers, it's called 'Pregnant For The Last Time'."
+Following "Sing Your Life" Morrissey pretended to conduct the crowd as they started chanting his name to the tune of "Here We Go!".
+He introduced the yet-to-be-released "Pregnant For The Last Time" with the line "Just in case anybody's bootlegging, this is a new song, for your benefit, the bootleggers, it's called 'Pregnant For The Last Time'."
 The song was still a work-in-progress and would go through many lyric changes as the tour progressed.
-On this debut performance Morrissey reversed the lines "If ever we had the chance to" and "If ever we had the nerve to", and instead of the "Tiny stripe socks..." and "Pokes and prods..." lines from the definitive studio version he repeated the "Corned beef legs..." and "People's Friend..." lines.
+On this debut performance Morrissey reversed the lines "If ever we had the chance to" and "If ever we had the nerve to", and instead of the "Tiny stripe socks..." and "Pokes and prods..." lines from the definitive studio version, he repeated the "Corned beef legs..." and "People's Friend..." lines.

 Morrissey changed a few words in "King Leer" to "more than just a poor hint of cruelty".
-B-side "That's Entertainment" was introduced with the brief "This is a cover version."
-During "Our Frank" Morrissey was knocked to the ground by an excited fan.
-He announced "Piccadilly Palare" by saying "This song was an absolutely huge hit... but not for me..."
-Before "Suedehead" he said something everyone in the place certainly already knew: "This song, this was my, my very first hit single."
-After the song he thanked the audience and everyone left stage for a break.
+B-side "That's Entertainment" was preceded with the brief introduction "This is a cover version."
+During "Our Frank" Morrissey was knocked to the ground by an excited fan and there was an audible thud.
+This prompted him to deliver, after righting himself, a very appropriate "give it a rest, won't yer?" that drew a huge cheer.
+He introduced "Piccadilly Palare" by saying "This song was an absolutely huge hit... but not for me..."
+He preceded "Suedehead" by sying something everyone in the place certainly already knew: "This song, this was my, my very first hit single."
+After the song he thanked the audience and everyone left for a break.

-The fans obviously wanted more and the band was called back for a few encores.
-The first of these, "Trash", was a cover from Morrissey's beloved the New York Dolls and was being played for the first time ever.
-It would never be recorded for release, otherwise than in live form on the "Live In Dallas" concert video.
+The fans obviously wanted more and the band was called back to a stage slick with perspiration and crushed petals.
+The first encore, "Trash", was a cover from Morrissey's beloved New York Dolls.
+It was being played for the first time ever and would never be recorded for release otherwise than in live form on the "Live In Dallas" concert video.
 It was strugglingly introduced with the line "I'd like to... just say... quiet... a few more words... if I'm allowed... thank you...
 We'd like to... sh-sh-sh-sh-shut-up!
 We'd like to make a dedication... we'd like to dedicate this song to...
 Mr Johnny Thunders who died on Tuesday in New Orleans, and this is for him..."
 Thunders was a member of the New York Dolls.

 Before the second encore, to someone who shouted "I love you Steven!", Morrissey replied "thank you, but I don't know who Steven is..."
 Next up was "I've Changed My Plea To Guilty" which, like "Pregnant For The Last Time", would only be released later in the year.
 After covers of the Jam ("That's Entertainment") and the New York Dolls ("Trash"), a cover of T-Rex's "Cosmic Dancer" was also planned.
 It was scheduled as one of the encores but wasn't played.
 Morrissey would debut it on the next date, two days later in Paris.

-Were you there?
-Do you have a recording of this concert?
+Do you have information about this concert?
+Or do you own an uncirculated recording of it?
 If yes please contribute and get credited.